claravilla/file-explorer/README.md

 ## Assumption and limitation

-This app assume that only one root folder is present and all subsequential folders are created inside the root folder (or sub-folder).
+This app assumes that only one root folder is present and all subsequential folders are created inside the root folder (or sub-folder).

-The left panel can only display 2 levels of subfolder (no files).
+The left panel only displays 2 levels of subfolder (no files).
-The right panel only display one level of subfolder and files.
+The right panel only displays one level of subfolder and files.

 ## Data Model

 This app used MongoDB which is a non relational database.
-The main challenge is to create a relation between the folders and the files that can easily be used to displat the folder trees in the FE.
+The main challenge is to create a relation between the folders and the files that can easily be used to display the folder trees in the FE.
+This has been achieved by adding a fields that contains parent and children details.

 ### Folder Data Model